 - Spinal pain.
 Back pain and stiffness are common complications of tuberculosis.

 - Heart disorders.
-Rarely, tuberculosis can infect the tissues that surround your heart, causing inflammation and fluid collections that may interfere with your heart's ability to pump effectively.
+Rarely, tuberculosis can infect the tissues that surround your heart, causing inflammation and fluid collections that might interfere with your heart's ability to pump effectively.
 This condition, called cardiac tamponade, can be fatal.

 Protect your family and friends